-Numerous other short adits and shallow shafts/pits are located within the Property.
-The geologic significance of these is presently unknown, other than to indicate a wide distribution of mineralized material.
-In 2020 extensive old workings and multiple adits were also found on the El Tule claim area.
+Numerous other short adits and shallow shafts/pits are located within the Project.
+The geological significance of these is presently unknown, other than to indicate a wide distribution of mineralized material.
+In 2020 extensive old workings and multiple adits were also found on the Corporation's newly acquired El Tule claimarea.
 This area has become the focus of increased exploration interest.